 The first step is to locate or adjust the ROI with the subject's motion.
 For this many approaches have been developed and most recently Wang et al., developed a skin/ non-skin pixel classification method [8], in which a 'tracking-by-detection' with Kernels (CSK) method [16] is utilised for face detection on different skin types.
 According to Wang et al., [8], once the ROI has been successfully chosen for every frames, then spatial averaging or spatial concatenation can be done to obtain the spatial information by reducing the effect of motion induced residual errors.
-As the optical absorption of the haemoglobin varies across the light spectrum, proper color channel should be selected for the camera.
+As the optical absorption of the haemoglobin varies across

 Before going to signal extraction, a filtering stage is employed to attenuate the noise effect.
-Several filters like a moving average filter [11], a band pass filter [10], an adaptive BPF [8], and wavelet de-noising [12] were successfully implemented for the signal denoising of the IPPG raw signals.
+Several filters like a moving average filter [11], a band pass filter [10], an adaptive BPF [8], and wavelet denoising [12] were successfully implemented for the signal de-noising of the IPPG raw signals.
 From the de-noised signal, true signals can be recovered.
 McDuff et al., developed a time domain pulse peak detection method [9], [14], by detecting the local maximum in a moving window.
 More recently, a support vector regression technique is introduced by Hsu and his colleagues for peak signal detection [13].
 But the probabilistic approach BayesHeart for HR monitoring by Fan et al., outperformed all other state of art methods [15].

-VII.
-CONCLUSION
+I. CONCLUSION